 - Do people more and more use words you don’t understand?

-If you said yes to some of these symptoms, it’s worthwhile to take a free and confidential screen here.
+If you said yes to some of these symptoms, it’s worthwhile to take a free and confidential psychosis test here.

 Negative symptoms of psychosis are treatable, but you want to make sure to get help sooner than later.
 With early treatment of psychosis, you can prevent your “first break.”
 In a psychotic break, you aren’t able to tell what’s real or not real, or you might not feel like you have control over your experiences anymore.
 At this point, a person also can be diagnosed with schizophrenia.
 If you get help before your first break, you will have an easier time managing your symptoms going forward.